raizelistaken/Housing_Prices_KC/README.md

 The scatter plots were used to determine if there are correlations between the columns listed above and the price.
 Some scatter plots display categorical data which were broken down into box plots during the modeling process.
 ![scatter](images/scatter_plots.png)
-The next image is an example of a categorical box plot created for bathrooms.
+The next image is an example of a categorical boxplot created for bathrooms.

 Here are boxplots representing the price and outliers for houses with different numbers of bathrooms.
 Housing prices increases as number of bathrooms increases.
+My assumption is the large amount of outliers would be because nice apartments in cities might have less space for bathrooms and overall be costly.
 ![bathrooms](images/bathrooms_box.png)